Appendix D. Graduate Program

 VIII.
 Scholarship.
 (EC 31 Aug 08)

-A. A graduate student may be dismissed or placed on probation by the Graduate Dean on grounds of poor academic performance, upon recommendation of the department.
-(Am 4 June 69; CC 1 Feb 88; EC 12 May 97, 31 Aug 08)
+A. A graduate student may be dismissed or placed on academic notice by the Graduate Dean on grounds of poor academic performance, upon recommendation of the department.
+(Am 4 June 69; CC 1 Feb 88, 1 Sep 24; EC 12 May 97, 31 Aug 08)

 IX.
 Financial Aid.
 (EC 31 Aug 08)